Freezing and BPS jumping: Freezing, unfreezing, and BPS jumping in 5d theories

 \paragraph{1-instanton} For SU(2)$_0$+1\Sym, we can use the expression for the adjoint hypermultiplet in \eqref{SU-instanton} since $\Sym\cong\textbf{Adj}$ for SU(2).
 For instance, the 1-instanton part behaves as \be \cZ_{k=1}^{\SU(2)_0+1\textbf{Adj}}=\frac{\sh(m\pm\phi\pm a)\sh(\epsilon_-\pm m) \sh(2\epsilon_+)}{\sh(\epsilon_{1,2}) \sh(\e_+\pm{a}\pm\phi) } ~\overset{\phi\to \infty}{\sim}~\cO(1)\ . \ee Therefore, the JK residue integral provides \bea Z_{k=1}^{\SU(2)_0+1\textbf{Adj}}=&~\frac{\sh(m\pm(2a-\e_+))\sh(m\pm\epsilon_-)}{\sh(\epsilon_{1,2}) \sh(2{a}) \sh(2\e_+-2{a}) } \cr &+\frac{\sh(m\pm(2a+\e_+))\sh(m\pm\epsilon_-) }{\sh(\epsilon_{1,2}) \sh(-2{a}) \sh(2\e_++2{a}) }\cr =&~ Z_{\textrm{extra},k=1}^{\SU(2)_0+1\textbf{Adj}}+Z_{\textrm{QFT},k=1}^{\SU(2)_0+1\textbf{Adj}}\ , \eea where $Z_{\textrm{extra}}$ is the part independent of the Coulomb branch parameter, $a$, \bea Z_{\textrm{extra},k=1}^{\SU(2)_0+1\textbf{Adj}}=&~2 \frac{\sh(m\pm\epsilon_{-})}{\sh(\epsilon_{1,2})}~,\cr Z_{\textrm{QFT},k=1}^{\SU(2)_0+1\textbf{Adj}}=&~ \frac{ \sh(\epsilon_{\pm}\pm m) \ch(2\e_+)}{\sh(\epsilon_{1,2})\sh(2\epsilon_{+}\pm2a)} \ . \eea

 Now let us turn to E-string theory.
 The ADHM integrand of SU(2)+8\textbf{F} obtained from \eqref{SU-instanton} exhibits a higher-order pole $\cO(e^{2\phi})$ at infinity.
 In contrast, the ADHM integrand of $\Sp(1)_{\theta=0}+8\textbf{F}$,\footnote{When hypermultiplets are introduced, the discrete theta angle $\theta$ does not lead to a topologically distinct theory.
 Here we specify the value of $\theta$ to keep track of what ADHM integral is used for the computation.} derived from the formulas in appendix \ref{app:Sp}, presents a less severe singularity $\cO(e^{\phi})$ at infinity (see the right of figure \ref{fig:leg-close}) although it provides the same partition function as SU(2)+8\textbf{F}.
 This makes the latter more manageable.
 To mitigate the singularity at infinity, we can make use of an antisymmetric hypermultiplet \cite{Hwang:2014uwa,Gaiotto:2015una,Chen:2021ivd}.
 For the $\SU(2)\cong\Sp(1)$ gauge group, the antisymmetric representation is trivial, meaning the addition of an antisymmetric hypermultiplet does not fundamentally change the physics.
 However, this addition is beneficial as the contribution of the antisymmetric hypermultiplet tends towards $\cO(e^{-\phi})$ at infinity, therefore softening the singularity.
-Thus, to derive the E-string partition function, we will examine the ADHM instanton partition function of $\Sp(1)_0$+1\AS+8\textbf{F} in detail because it behaves as $\cO(1)$ at infinity.
+Thus, to derive the E-string partition function, we will examine the ADHM instanton partition function of $\Sp(1)_0$+1\AS+8\textbf{F} in detail because it behaves as $\cO(1)$ at infinity.\footnote{The pole at infinity could provide two distinct contributions: one that yields a physically relevant contribution and the other that leads to the extra/decoupled factor.
+If the pole at infinity can be appropriately handled before introducing the antisymmetric hypermultiplet, the outcomes are expected to be identical.
+However, to the best of the authors' knowledge, the proper method of dealing with the pole at infinity has not been established yet.}